ralf4844/ralf4844/README.md

 I am graduated in electronic engineering, passionate about web development.

-👯 I’m looking to collaborate for a Flutter and ML-based project **Doc App**.
+🔭 I have done work in python and C++.

+👯 I am studying to specialize in backend developer  and data .

+🔭I am currently looking for a job as a junior development to strengthen my skills

 ---